Raju-Neduri/CSS-Border-Animation/README.md

 # Customization

 Feel free to customize the cards to suit your project:

-  -Modify the color schemes and gradients in style.css.
+  - Modify the color schemes and gradients in style.css.
-  -Adjust the animation timings and effects to fit your design vision.
+  - Adjust the animation timings and effects to fit your design vision.
-  -Extend the HTML structure with additional content or cards.
+  - Extend the HTML structure with additional content or cards.

-Technologies
+# Technologies
-HTML5
+- HTML5

-CSS3 (including custom properties, animations, and responsive design)
+- CSS3 (including custom properties, animations, and responsive design)

-Contributing
+# Contributing
   Contributions are welcome!
 Please fork this repository and submit a pull request with your changes.

 License
 This project is licensed under the MIT License.